fluxcd/website/content/en/flux/guides/mozilla-sops.md

 #### Azure

-When using Azure Key Vault, Kubernetes cluster has to be [enabled](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#create-aks-cluster) with workload identity and oidc issuer.
+[Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster#create-aks-cluster) has to be enabled on the cluster.
 These are the steps to setup the identity, patch kustomize-controller to authenticate with the federated identity setup with Azure key vault.

 Setup the identity: